BCSC 151: Syllabus

 Exams will be during class via BlackBoard (with printed copies as a backup).

 Only students who suffer a documented medical or family emergency will be granted the opportunity to take a make-up exam.
+NO alternate exams for cases when a student has multiple exams on the same day.

 Official university events require advance notice so that an alternative accommodation can be made.